Akkash-Kumar/face-recognition/README.md

 --- Used to identify or verify identity of individual using human face ---

+-> Need to create images dataset of more than 2 person using datasetscreation.py

 Python libraries to install:
 1.pip install opencv-python
 2.pip install opencv-contrib-python